cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S10.
-Estimated probability of complete sequence conservation (and 95% confidence interval) as a function of GC-content.
+**Fig. S10:** Estimated probability of complete sequence conservation (and 95% confidence interval) as a function of GC-content.
 The plot is derived from a logistic regression
 model with interaction between stop codon and GC-content.
 This allows different slopes between the three lines, but no signifcant differences in the slope were observed.
 The
 number of taxa for which the stop codon was positionally homologous with the end of the alignment was included as a covariate in the model.